Required New Substitute Training:

-If a substitute has questions about any of the above responsibilities, please contact the building administrator or Human Resources.
+If a substitute has questions about any of the above responsibilities, please contact a building administrator or Human Resources.

 The teacher/substitute teacher has the primary responsibility for discipline in the classroom.
 Should serious disciplinary issues occur, immediately obtain the assistance of the principal, assistant principal or appropriate school personnel.

 Please take a moment at each school to become familiar with the building's emergency plans for fire and tornado drills as well as all lock down procedures.
 The information should be posted at the door of each room.

 Professional appearance (business casual attire) and neat grooming are expected of all substitutes.